DESCRIPTIONS OF WORKSHOPS and MASTER CLASSESMaster Classes offer individualized instruction for a finite number of singers.

 - ANGELINA REAUX: A Matter of Style: "Opera, Broadway, Cabaret, Kabarett"

-For an idea of where Angelina is coming from musically, read this interview with Broadway World.
+For an idea of Angelina's background, read this interview with Broadway World.

 - CHRISTIAN PAGÈS: Body and Song: The Voice Incorporated

 This workshop takes place over two days, culminating in a staged performance at the end of Day Two.
-Everyone in the Connexion can attend the first 3 hours when we work on exercises utilizing body, voice, breath, gesture, imaginative use of space and energy balance.
+All registrants can attend the first three hours when we work on exercises using body, voice, breath, gesture, imaginative use of space and energy balance.

 Singers incorporate vocal exercises with piano accompaniment to explore the quality and color of their vocal sound for their song interpretations, finding their energetic support and energy balance.
-Expect an intense, unique experience, based on individual songs, personalities and vocal styles, as the group dynamics and individual talents combine for the final show.
+Expect an intense, unique experience, based on individual songs, personalities and vocal styles, as the group dynamics and individual talents develope for the final show.
 The end result will utilize the work completed though these two days and will surprise all, with costumes, painting/artwork, staging, and more.
 Imagine moving tableaux with song.
-All levels welcome.
 Everyone will be at the service of the soloists.
 When a soloist sings other artists will have a role to play, perhaps as singers, actors or supernumeraries.
-Each will be employed according to their competence.
+Everyone present will be involved.
 No one is ever in danger on stage.
 "My job is to connect the body, the rightness of movement and the voice as a vibratory resonance resulting from the links between the mind, the emotional field and the intention to open the voice."
-For an example of a montage directed by Christian, in this case with rock and theatre repertoire: https://youtu.be/ZZmTTAONA_A

 CHRISTINE STEYER: Releasing the jet lag, relieving performance anxiety 90 minutes

-Join Christine for a fun exploration of breathing techniques, vocal exercises, mild physical movement and left-right brain hemisphere neuro-integration.
+Join Christine for an enjoyable exploration of breathing techniques, vocal exercises, mild physical movement and left-right brain hemisphere neuro-integration.
 An immersive class to cultivate holistic techniques, reduce performance anxiety and tension in the body, while showing singers how to express a freer and more powerful tone by using their whole bodies.
 90 minutes

-- CLAUDIA HOMMEL: Patter, your audience's portal to you and your song
+- CLAUDIA HOMMEL and PAUL L MARTIN: Patter, your audience's portal to you and your song

 Dictionaries don't tell us what "patter" is in cabaret, but it can be the essential ingredient to add context and connection to your songs and your audience.
-Very much related to the role of compère, host, animateur, or emcee.
-Let's explore how to embrace the persona we become as host with the most.
+Very much related to how to "work the room," which we will touch on, and the role of compère, host, animateur, or emcee (a subject for another workshop!)

 - CLOTILDE RULLAUD in Paris: Vocal Resonances

-"I am going to pick up from last year's conference but this time with a "practical" focus on singing in French.
-Let's look at what we experienced in Chicago, to "sing with one's bones"; and apply this concretely to singing in French.
-Poetry, the music of words and the depth of texts beyond the music itself, is one of the specificities of French song.
+"I am going to continure from last year's conference but this session I will focus on singing in French.
+I'll review Chicago's material, to "sing with one's bones", and apply this to singing in French.
+Poetry, the music of words and the lyrics and emotions, is one of the specificities of French song.
 We will explore French vowels and consonants, how to make French resound, how to rely on diction, resonators, sound colors and textures to release and share the emotion contained in a poetic text.

 - the discovery of the vocal instrument